Best Cloud Storage Apps for iPhone

 Not to be confused with online backup, cloud storage does not create a copy of everything that’s stored on your phone.
 Instead, it saves whatever precious files you have on a provider’s server without taking any space on your iPhone itself.

 In order to provide you with what I consider to be the best cloud storage apps for iPhone, iPad, and anything iOS, I went out of my way and tested a few using my personal driver, an iPad Pro (as you know, most iOS apps work perfectly well on both iPhone and iPad devices).
-The result is a top seven list of the best cloud storage apps.

-1. Best Cloud Storage Apps for iPhone in 2023
+1. Best Cloud Storage Apps for iPhone in 2024

 Cloud Provider Price/month Free Space Visit